UniversalDependencies/docs/_hy/tokenization.md

 # Tokenization

-The low-level tokenization of the UD Eastern Armenian Treebank generally adopt the [Հայերենի ծառադարան - Armenian Treebank](http://www.ysu.am/files/06M_Yavrumyan.pdf) standard:
+The low-level tokenization of the UD Armenian Treebanks (both Eastern and Western Armenian) generally adopts the [Հայերենի ծառադարան - Armenian Treebank](http://www.ysu.am/files/06M_Yavrumyan.pdf) standard:

 * In general, tokens are delimited by whitespace.
 * Punctuation (recognized by the corresponding Unicode property) that is conventionally written adjacent to the preceding or following word is separated during tokenization.